 Medical samples are typically stored in a refrigerator, and then moved to a temperature-controlled storage chamber closer to the test equipment while awaiting analysis.
 Storage chambers used with mass spectrometers, liquid chromatography, and protein analyzers are generally small units that are stacked on top of one another to save bench space.
 Temperature control inside the sample storage chamber is important, as temperature fluctuations can influence the interaction between the sample components and the adsorbents.
-The thermoelectric assembly cooling units are designed with size, efficiency, cost, and continuous reliable operation in mind.
+The thermoelectric cooler assembly cooling units are designed with size, efficiency, cost, and continuous reliable operation in mind.
 Additional design factors include speed of cooling response, temperature stability, resilience against temperature cycling, and resistance to damage by moisture intrusion.
-Space-saving thermoelectric assemblies optimize storage chamber cooling performance thanks to monitoring and alarm capabilities, low noise, higher efficiency and greater reliability.
+Space-saving thermoelectric cooler assemblies optimize storage chamber cooling performance thanks to monitoring and alarm capabilities, low noise, higher efficiency and greater reliability.

 Read more about CO2 Incubation Thermal Management

 Reagents are used in medical diagnostics to help analyze liquid samples obtained from patients to diagnose an illness.
 Cooling reagent chambers below ambient is critical to extend life of reagents and keep replacement costs down.
-Thermoelectric modules refrigerate the reagents to extend their life and keep costs down.
+Thermoelectric coolers refrigerate the reagents to extend their life and keep costs down.

 Read more about Medical Diagnostics Temperature Control

 Rapid thermal cycling and precision temperature control is crucial to speed up DNA amplification.
 PCR systems use thermoelectrics to thermal cycle DNA samples to create millions of strands of DNA for analysis.